Ojima Station

-Ojima Station (大島駅, Ōjima-eki) is a railway station in Kōtō, Tokyo, Japan.
+Ojima Station (大島駅, Ōjima-eki) is a railway station in Kōtō, Ojima, Tokyo, Japan.
 Its station number is S-15.
 The station opened on December 21, 1978.

 Platforms

 Ojima Station consists of two island platforms served by three tracks.

 Surrounding area

 The station is located underneath Tokyo Metropolitan Route 50 (Shin-Ōhashi-dōri) near its intersection with Tokyo Metropolitan Route 476 (Kyūhachi-dōri).
 The Shuto Expressway's No. 7 Komatsugawa Line is half a kilometer to the north.
 The area is a mix of commercial, residential, and light industrial.